babakfp/babakfp-site/src/lib/content/docs/svelte-outclick/index.md

 </div>
 ```

+This prop can receive a single variable or multiple variables in an array.

-### `excludeByQuerySelector` - default: `[]`
+### `excludeQuerySelectorAll` - default: `[]`

-This prop expects an array of DOM elements.
-Clicks on these elements (and their children) will be ignored.
-Selector elements must be present on the document or it will cause an error.
+This prop expects an array of query selectors.
+Clicks on those nodes (and their children) will be ignored.
+Selectors element most be present on the document or it will cause an error.

 ```svelte
 <script>